gjbex/Deploying-LLMs-locally/models/README.md

    Hugging Face. (**Note**: this is a gated model, so you need to request access to it.
 Consequently, it requires a Hugging Face access token and logging in to download.)
+1. `convert-hf-model-to-gguf.sh`: script to convert a Hugging Face model to a GGUF model.  (**Note**: you need an Apptainer image for LLaMa.cpp.)